 A 1950s home tour: The kitchen & dining area

-With yellow tile and red accents, wallpaper with cherries and strawberries, plus a white range
+This little kitchen has yellow tile and red accents, wallpaper with cherries and strawberries, plus a white range.

 A 1950s home tour: The bedroom

 With a pink bedspread and a doll wearing cream satin.
 (The walls were solid color — the photograph has age spots.)

 ALSO SEE: Tour the ultimate mid-century modern house: The Scholz Mark 58 Home of the Year

 This laundry area — featuring a Kenmore washer — was apparently connected to the garage or was on the basement level.